Shoulder Stability Exercises With Bands

 Shoulder Internal Rotation

 Attach the resistance band to the door at waist height.
 Stand with the same shoulder closer to the wall; shoulders are perpendicular to the wall.
-You want to keep your elbow tucked into your side and stand up tall.
-To help keep the elbow in tight, roll up the hand towel and hold it against your side with your elbow.
+You want to keep your elbow tucked into your side and stand tall.
+To help keep the elbow tight, roll up the hand towel and hold it against your side with your elbow.
 Think about pinching your shoulder blades together.
-Grip the resistance band; pull your hand and wrist in towards your stomach.
+Grip the resistance band; pull your hand and wrist towards your stomach.
 Slowly let your arm return to the starting position.
-Remember speed kills, slow and controlled is far more beneficial than trying to speed through the exercise.
+Remember, speed kills; slow and controlled is far more beneficial than trying to speed through the exercise.

 Shoulder Internal Rotation w/ Green Band